What are you studying at the University of Helsinki?

 Alex: Finding real friends is not easy everywhere.
 Just to note, that is sociophobic side of me speaking!
 But when you actually find something in common, speaking different languages does not make the difference.
 People in Helsinki are open-minded.
 You should just forget about stereotypes.
 However, surfing through Finnish nightmare publications in Facebook may still make sense.
 According to them, I am also a Finn!

 Vlad: They say that university is one of the best places to make friends and I totally agree with it.
 However, Finnish people are rare findings among students, who I meet regularly at the uni.
-I cannot say though that it is Finns’ fault: how could you imagine, for example, a Finn who attends a middle level Finnish language course (which is a good place to find place for a foreigner)?
+I cannot say though that it is the fault of the Finns: how could you imagine, for example, a Finn to attend a middle level Finnish language course (which is a good place to find friends for a foreigner)?
 Thus, most of my Finnish pals I met while doing my hobbies or through my international friends.

 What do you think of Helsinki as a city?
 Does it have enough activities to offer?
 How’s the culture scene in your opinion?
 Are there enough happenings in Helsinki?

-Alex: I enjoy the view at the sea from the window metro every morning I go to the university – this is the best way to start the day!
-All this closeness to the nature creates such a cozy feeling.
+Alex: I enjoy the view of the sea from the window metro every morning I go to the university – this is the best way to start the day!
+All this closeness to nature creates such a cosy feeling.
 Chasing rabbits on the way home is the best pastime for my friends who visit me in Helsinki (another way to distinguish a local from a tourist!).

 Vlad: For me Helsinki is a great cultural finding!
 Even though the city is rather small in comparison to my hometown, Saint Petersburg, I do not feel like I am losing something living in here.
 For example, this summer I enjoyed ESPA jazz festival and volunteered for the Flow music festival which was really amazing!

-Attending various museums and art exhibition of Helsinki one should not forget about small and informal sightseeing spots like Sompasauna or bars of Kallio – you never know where the fun would be found in the town!
+In addition to attending various museums and art exhibitions in Helsinki, one should not forget about small and informal sightseeing spots like Sompasauna or the bars of Kallio – you never know where the fun could be found in the town!